ReefNet: A Large-Scale Dataset and Benchmark for Fine-Grained Coral Reef Recognition: Limitations

 While the ReefNet dataset marks a significant advancement in providing standardized, taxonomically fine-grained annotations for coral reef imagery, several limitations should be considered when training models or developing applications based on this dataset:

 \begin{itemize}

-\item \textbf{Dynamic Taxonomy:} Coral taxonomy is an evolving field of science, and taxonomic classifications are subject to revision over time.
-While the dataset reflects the most current understanding at the time of compilation, future changes in taxonomy may render some annotations outdated.
-Users are encouraged to leverage the provided AphiaIDs to verify the latest accepted taxonomy through the World Register of Marine Species (WoRMS) \citep{worms}.
+\item \textbf{Dynamic Taxonomy:} Coral taxonomy is an evolving scientific field, and taxonomic classifications are subject to revision over time.
+While the dataset reflects the most current understanding available at the time of compilation, future changes in taxonomy may render some annotations outdated.
+Users are encouraged to leverage the provided AphiaIDs to verify the latest accepted taxonomy through the World Register of Marine Species (WoRMS) \cite{worms}.

-\item \textbf{Patch-Based Annotations:} ReefNet annotations are exclusively patch-based, which may not fully capture the spatial variability and ecological context of coral reefs (e.g., Figure~\ref{fig_qualitative}).
+\item \textbf{Patch-Based Annotations:} ReefNet annotations are exclusively patch-based, which may not fully capture the spatial variability and ecological context of coral reefs (e.g., Figure~\ref{fig_qualitative_global}).
 Patch-based models, while valuable, may be less accurate than models leveraging more comprehensive semantic segmentation.
-Although recent large-scale segmentation datasets, such as CoralVOS and CoralSCOP \citep{coralscop,coralvos}, offer valuable insights, they lack fine-grained taxonomic data.
+Although recent large-scale segmentation datasets, such as CoralVOS and CoralSCOP \cite{coralscop,coralvos}, offer valuable insights, they lack fine-grained taxonomic data.
 ReefNet complements these datasets by providing extensive taxonomically detailed annotations, filling a critical gap for future integration with segmentation-based approaches. \end{itemize}

-\subsection{Contributor Attribution and Ethical Data Use.}
+\section{Contributor Attribution and Ethical Data Use.}

-To ensure transparency, traceability, and proper credit to original data providers, we compiled a comprehensive list of all 85 CoralNet sources included in ReefNet, along with their corresponding contributors and institutional affiliations.
+To ensure transparency, traceability, and proper credit to original data providers, we compiled a comprehensive list of all 85 CoralNet sources that passed the pre-final curation stages of ReefNet, along with their corresponding contributors and institutional affiliations.
 This attribution acknowledges the global community of researchers and practitioners who have made their data publicly available through CoralNet, often as part of long-term ecological monitoring efforts.
 The information was curated through a combination of CoralNet metadata, institutional websites, and direct outreach to contributors.
 In line with principles of responsible data stewardship, we have preserved all original attribution metadata and encourage future users of ReefNet to do the same.
+Note that while the attribution covers all 85 sources that passed pre-final filtering, the final ReefNet dataset consists of 76 sources after the ecological and taxonomic quality filters described in Section~\ref{sup_data_collection}; the classification benchmark in the main paper further restricts to the 68 high-confidence sources that met expert-agreement criteria.